Peter Blute

-Peter I. Blute (born January 28, 1956) is a former American politician who served as a Republican member of the United States House of Representatives.
+Peter Ignatius Blute (born January 28, 1956) is an American former politician who served as a Republican member of the United States House of Representatives.
 He served two terms, between January 3, 1993, and January 3, 1997, representing Massachusetts' 3rd congressional district.
-As of 2022, Blute and colleague Peter G. Torkildsen remain the last Republicans elected to serve in the United States House delegation from Massachusetts.
+As of 2024, Blute and colleague Peter G. Torkildsen remain the last Republicans elected to serve in the United States House delegation from Massachusetts.

 Early life and career

 Blute was born in Worcester, Massachusetts, one of 11 siblings.
 He grew up and currently lives in Shrewsbury, Massachusetts, where he attended St. John's High School.
 He earned his B.A. at Boston College in 1978.
 He was the owner of a sports promotion and marketing firm, and then a marketing representative for The Burdett School.

 Blute was elected to the Massachusetts House of Representatives in 1986 and served until 1993 when he was elected as a Republican to the 103rd Congress and then reelected to the 104th Congress.
 A Republican, he defeated 9-term incumbent Joseph Early, who is also a St. John's High School alumnus, in 1992 to become the first Republican to represent this district since 1947.
 After two terms in the House, Blute was defeated by current Congressman James P. McGovern in 1996 in a reelection bid for the 105th Congress.
 Since Blute's defeat, no other Massachusetts Republican has been elected to the House.